ANSSI-FR/libecc/README.md

 On the downside, the deterministic version of ECDSA is susceptible to [fault attacks](https://eprint.iacr.org/2017/1014.pdf).
 Hence, one will have to **carefully select** the suitable version to use depending on the usage and attack context (i.e. which of side-channel attacks or fault attacks are easier to perform).
+The same applies to BIGN that comes in two flavours as standardized in [STB 34.101.45-2013](https://github.com/bcrypto/bign): non-deterministic and deterministic (following an iterative generatin process using the BELT hash function and block cipher).

 The library also supports EdDSA (Ed25519 and Ed448) as defined in [RFC 8032](https://datatracker.ietf.org/doc/html/rfc8032) with all their variants (with context, pre-hashed).